-The content of this catalog is for general information and does not constitute a contract between BCOM and its students, applicants for admission, staff or faculty.
+The content of this catalog is for general information and does not constitute a contract between the Burrell College of Osteopathic Medicine and its students, applicants for admission, staff or faculty.
 It is not intended to, nor does it contain all regulations that relate to students.
-BCOM reserves the right to make changes at any time to reflect current BCOM policies, administrative regulations and procedures, amendments by state law, and fee changes.
+The College reserves the right to make changes at any time to reflect current College policies, administrative regulations and procedures, amendments by state law, and fee changes.
 Such changes will be deemed binding upon students upon adoption.
-BCOM is not responsible for misrepresentation or provisions that might arise as a result of errors in preparation.
+The College is not responsible for misrepresentation or provisions that might arise as a result of errors in preparation.
 Enrolled students should also refer to the Student Handbook and be familiar with all content and comply with the stated provisions.